conestack/node.ext.ldap/README.rst

 LDAP Properties
 ---------------

-To define connectivity properties for LDAP use ``node.ext.ldap.LDAPProps`` object.::
+To define connection properties for LDAP use ``node.ext.ldap.LDAPProps`` object.::

     >>> from node.ext.ldap import LDAPProps